huaizhenkou/huaizhenkou.github.io/_pages/includes/honers.md

-# 🎖 Academic Affiliations
+# ✍️ Academic Affiliations

-- Guest editor for the journal Intelligent and Converged Networks
+- Guest editor for Intelligent and Converged Networks
 - Reviewer for ACM Transactions on Sensor Networks
 - Reviewer for IEEE Internet of Things
 - Reviewer for IEEE/ACM Transactions on Computational Biology and Bioinformatics